Skip to main content

 The North East Education Foundation (NEEF) exists to bridge that gap, established to support and enhance these educational experiences by providing additional resources, innovative programs, and enriching opportunities that elevate the quality of education.
 We believe that investment in our students today will develop the forward-thinking, compassionate, and skilled individuals who will lead our community in the future.

 We warmly invite our community members, families, alumni, and friends to join us in supporting this most important mission!
+Donations are gratefully accepted at any time and are tax deductible.
+If you prefer to donate toward a specific group, scholarship, and/or initiative, please indicate the desired designation.

 Donate Today!